Cemeteries

 Urn graves

 In the event of death, this type of grave is allocated to the deceased for a period of 15 years.
-The graves are allocated in order and the care and design is the responsibility of the person authorised to use the grave.
+The graves are allocated in order and the care and design are the responsibility of the person authorised to use the grave.

 Meadow graves